T. K. Whitaker: Whitaker Square

 Whitaker Square in the Grand Canal Dock area of Dublin 2 is named in his honour.
-The offices of the Economic and Social Research Institute are located on the square.
+The offices of the Economic and Social Research Institute (ESRI) are located on the square.

 Personal life

 Whitaker married Nora Fogarty in 1941; they had six children.
-After his wife's death in 1994, he remarried, to Mary Moore in 2005.
+After his wife's death in 1994, he remarried, to Mary Moore, in 2005.
 The couple were invited to Áras an Uachtaráin in 2006 for his 90th birthday by the President of Ireland.
 Mary Moore Whitaker died in 2008.
 T. K. Whitaker turned 100 in December 2016 and died a month later on 9 January 2017, having survived both of his wives.

 Whitaker and his family spoke Irish at home.
 The family spent a good deal of time in the North Mayo Gaeltacht after buying and renovating a former schoolhouse in Glencullen Lower, near Bangor Erris, in 1972.
 Whitaker was also a keen salmon angler in the nearby Carrowmore Lake and Owenmore.